 Terms and Conditions of Employment Arrangements with Ryan Rhodes bonus, an option grant and standard employee benefit plan participation.
-Mr. Rhodes' base salary is approximately \$330,000, which was increased from \$300,000 effective as of September 2017, and he also is eligible for an annual performance bonus targeted at 30% of base salary that is earned based on the achievement of certain performance goals established by our board of directors.
-Under his employment agreement, Mr. Rhodes' employment is terminable atwill and is subject to execution of our standard confidential information and invention assignment agreement.
+Mr. Rhodes' base salary is approximately \$300,000 and he also is eligible for an annual performance bonus targeted at 30% of base salary that is earned based on the achievement of certain performance goals established by our board of directors.
+Under his employment agreement, Mr. Rhodes' employment is terminable at-will and is subject to execution of our standard confidential information and invention assignment agreement.